 If you have been involved in a road traffic accident, you may be struggling with the thought of getting back into a car or riding your bicycle again.
 For many people, these means of transportation will be an integral part of their commute to work or daily lives, such as taking the children to school or visiting relatives.
 If your accident has caused you psychological stress as well as physical injuries, this will all be taken into account when making a claim.
 If your accident occurred as a result of extremely reckless behaviour (such as driving whilst under the influence of alcohol), you can be comforted by the knowledge that the other driver will not put anyone else at risk as a result of your actions.

 Slips, trips and falls can occur at any time, and in any location.
 If your accident happened in a public place such as a play area, your local council will be covered by public liability insurance.
-If you pursue your right to claim, preventative measures such as repairing a broken piece of playground equipment will likely happen – meaning there is a further positive outcome to your actions.
+If you pursue your right to claim, preventative measures such as repairing a broken piece of playground equipment will likely happen.
+This means there is a further positive outcome to your actions.

-To pursue your claim, please get in touch with Accident Advice Helpline – our friendly, professional advisors will match your case to the expert legal help it deserves, on a no win no fee* basis.
-You can give our team a call on 0800 689 0500 or 0333 500 0993 from a mobile to discuss things in more detail.
+To pursue your claim, please get in touch with Accident Advice Helpline.
+Our friendly, professional advisers will match your case to the expert legal help it deserves, on a no-win, no- fee basis.
+You can give our team a call on 0800 689 0500 (landline) or 0333 500 0993 from a mobile to discuss things in more detail.